 Ref

 Installation tests - contractor

 1. Vacuum leak test ^a 11.2

 2. Verification of calibration of sterilizer instruments 6.32

 3. Automatic control test for each operating cycle 12.1

 4. Thermal door-lock override test 19.64

 Commissioning tests

 1. Vacuum leak test ^a 11.2

 2. Vacuum leak test (temperature and pressure sensors connected) ^a 11.2

 3. Automatic control test for each operating cycle 12.1

 4. Verification of calibration of sterilizer instruments 12.2

 5. Chamber temperature profile 7.21

 6. Tests for make-safe of small plastic discard

 (i) Thermometric test for a small load 19.16

 (ii) Thermometric test for a full load 19.7

 7. Tests for make-safe of contained fluid discard

 (i) Thermometric test for a small load 19.37

 (ii) Thermometric test for a full load 19.24

 8. Tests for sterilization of culture media

 (i) Thermometric test for a small load 19.37

 (ii) Thermometric test for a full load 19.24

 9. Tests for disinfections of fabrics

 (i) Thermometric test for a small load 13.7

 10. Tests for sterilization of glassware and equipment

 (i) Thermometric test for a small load 19.61

-(ii) Thermometric test for a ful load 19.52
+(ii) Thermometric test for a full load 19.52

 11. Tests for free steaming

 (i) Thermometric test for a full load 19.24

 Performance qualification tests (see below) ^b

 12. Vacuum leak test (sensors removed) ^a 11.2

 13. [Sound pressure test] 10.1

 Performance qualification tests - test person

 1. Thermometric tests for each operating cycle as required by the user 8.13

-- May be done at the same time as the preceding test. - [] Optional test, to be done at the user's discretion. - a.
-For sterilizers with an active air removal system. - b.
-For sterilizers with an active air removal system, the PQ tests may be done at this point.
+N lay be done at the same time as the preceding test.

+ptional test, to be done at the user's discretion.

+a.
+For sterilizers with an active air removal system.